 Another great thing about beginning with What or How is that it's a way to spark a conversation in a non-judgemental way.
 Unlike them, Why questions can make it seem like you're finger-pointing or attacking the person you are asking the question to.
 It can also feel like you’re demanding an explanation rather than opening a discussion. (i.e.- "Why did you do that?!?” vs. "How did you arrive at that decision?”)

 A why question can immediately put people on the defensive, which you especially don’t want to do with your CEO.
 When you ask an aggressive Why question, any hope of your CEO opening up, or sparking an engaging conversation goes out the window.
 It also is less likely to make it through any filters and screening that happens before questions are presented in a company-wide meeting.

 With this in mind, you’ll understand why so many of our questions we suggest start with What or How.
 Keep in mind, whether you ask some of the specific questions we suggest, or use them to inspire one of your own, try to avoid using Why, and instead use What or How to start your question on the right foot.

 Great Questions to Ask a CEO in 3 Different Contexts

-Today’s questions fit in a few different categories for different situations, so if you’re pressed for time, jump to the one that fits your scenario best:
+Today's questions fit into a few different categories for different situations, so if you're pressed for time, jump to the one that fits your scenario best: